LeeMorinUCF/ECP3004S21/demo_23_PP_Ch_17_Databases/README.md

 | TEXT    | str               | Strings of Characters
 | BLOB    | bytes             | Binary data

+Most of these data types should be familiar to you.
+The new term is ```BLOB```, which stands for
+*Binary Large Object*, which could represent any object that can be stored in binary form.
+Your playlist might be stored in this format, as the ```BLOB``` data type is rich enough to store ```mp3``` files, for example.

-Now we will use this to create a two-column table named ```PopByRegion``` to store regions named as strings in the ```Region``` column and projected populations as integers in the ```Population``` column.
+Now we will use these data types to create a two-column table named ```PopByRegion``` to store regions named as strings in the ```Region``` column and projected populations as integers in the ```Population``` column.